prosysscience/RL-Job-Shop-Scheduling/README.md

 This work uses Ray's RLLib, Tensorflow and Wandb.

-Make sure you `git`, `cmake`, `zlib1g`, and, on Linux, `zlib1g-dev` installed.
+Make sure you have `git`, `cmake`, `zlib1g`, and, on Linux, `zlib1g-dev` installed.

-You need also to have a Weight and Bias account to log your metrics.
+You also need to have a Weight and Bias account to log your metrics.
-Otherwise, just remove all occurrence of wandb and log the metrics another way.
+Otherwise, just remove all occurrence of wandb and log the metrics in another way.

 ```shell
 git clone LINK_TO_REPOSITORY